3rd Infantry Division (United States): OIF III

-In January 2005, the Third Infantry Division became the first Army division to serve a second tour in Iraq.
-The division headquarters took control of the Multi-National Division Baghdad, MND-B, headquartered at Camp Liberty and with responsibility for the greater Baghdad area.
+In January 2005, the division became the first Army division to serve a second tour in Iraq.
+The division headquarters took control of the Multi-National Division Baghdad (MND-B), headquartered at Camp Liberty and with responsibility for the greater Baghdad area.
 The First and Third Brigades of the Third Infantry Division were placed under the control of the 42nd Infantry Division, and later under the 101st Airborne Division, in MND-North.
 In preparation for this deployment, a Fourth Brigade was organized and became the first cohesive brigade combat team sent into a combat zone by the US Army, cohesive in that it fulfilled the table of organization requirement of such a unit.
 The California Army National Guard's 1st Battalion 184th Infantry Regiment served as one of the brigade's two infantry battalions, as well as the detachment from the Hawaii Army National Guard's 29th Brigade Combat Team, the 2/299th Infantry, also the 48th Brigade Combat Team from the Georgia Army National Guard, 2/130 Infantry Battalion of the Illinois National Guard, and Charlie Company, 1st Battalion, 295th Infantry Battalion from the Puerto Rico Army National Guard served in this Operation.

 2/69 Armor was assigned to Camp War Horse in Iraq.
 By Mid 2005 Primary elements of the 2/69 Armor 3rd Brigade 3rd Infantry Division was redeployed to Ramadi Iraq, replacing elements of the 2nd ID.
-They ran joint missions with 2 Mar Div. and elements of the Pennsylvania National Guard and the 2/130th Infantry of the Illinois National Guard was redeployed to Al Taquattum as the infantry battalion.
+They ran joint missions with 2nd Marine Division and elements of the Pennsylvania National Guard and the 2/130th Infantry of the Illinois Army National Guard was redeployed to Al Taquattum as the infantry battalion.

 3/15 Infantry Battalion was assigned to FOB Hope, a small forward operating base opposite the northeast corner of Sadr City in Baghdad.
 By late 2005 Task Force 3/15 left FOB Hope and rejoined the 2nd Brigade Combat Team, BCT, at Camp Liberty.